 Backed by major universities with solid data science programs, these camps offer a level of academic professionalism that many private programs can’t match.
 In any case, it’s a fast, inexpensive option for anyone who needs to build their data science expertise across the board.

 Filling in Gaps in Functional Knowledge with MOOCs and Bridge Courses

+Of course, you may not need the intensive approach of a bootcamp if you only have a few minor areas to brush up on.
 There are two options for filling gaps in functional knowledge in preparation for data science coursework at the graduate level.

 First, MOOCs, or Massive Open Online Courses, are typically offered in areas like programming and the quantitative disciplines of statistics and mathematics.
 MOOCs can be very useful for data science graduate program applicants even if they have the necessary experience, as they are a great way to refresh prior experience and knowledge.